ragor114/vadnet-pkg-tf2.0/README.md

 # Work in Progress!
+*See dev branch for current status of development*

 The idea is to adapt [vadnet](https://github.com/hcmlab/vadnet) to work with the newest version of python (3.10) and tensorflow (2.12) instead of tf1.x.
 Moreover, we remove the cmd files for command line usage (only on windows) for a package approach s.t. vadnet can be imported and used as a VAD system in any python project.

 Thanks to [Liam Schoneveld](https://github.com/nlml) for previously adapting vadnet to Linux and Mac and providing a predict_audio script.
 This work builds on [his vadnet fork](https://github.com/nlml/vadnet).